Meg Burstow is a versatile Brisbane-based pianist who enjoys a diverse career as a performer, accompanist, and educator.

 As a freelance musician, she is a capable player in a broad range of styles like jazz, blues, salsa, and pop.
 Current projects include 10-piece salsa band Salseros, Indian fusion artist Menaka, and Americana blues guitarist Nate Sapian.

-As a pianist and Musical Director for musical theatre, Meg is looking forward to playing for several productions in 2021.
-These include Lesbian Love Stories at the Brisbane Powerhouse on 22 May, and Women in Voice also at the Brisbane Powerhouse on 11-12 June.
+As a pianist and Musical Director for musical theatre, Meg is looking forward to playing for several productions in 2021, including Lesbian Love Stories and Women in Voice, both at the Brisbane Powerhouse, and She's The Voice at the Redland Performing Arts Centre.

 Meg is also an experienced accompanist for both soloists and choirs, and is available to play for AMEB exams, auditions, and school concerts.